- Early-onset Alzheimer’s disease is Alzheimer’s disease diagnosed before the age of 65.

-- EOAD is often genetically related and those who experience EOAD exhibit a more rapid onset of symptoms than those with late onset Alzheimer’s Disease (LOAD)
+- Early-onset Alzheimer’s is more often genetically related and those with the disease tend to exhibit a more rapid onset of symptoms than those with late-onset Alzheimer’s disease

 - Compared to late-onset individuals, those diagnosed with early-onset Alzheimer’s are more likely to experience depression or other behavioral symptoms such as anxiety before they experience memory issues